 - Property table: acoustic comfort

-- Click on show, and you will get to see all the enclosed meeting spaces (spaces labelled as such) and their acoustic requirements
+- Click on Show, and you will get to see all the meeting spaces (spaces labelled as such) and their acoustic requirements

 - You can then fill in the relevant requirements for these spaces

-- If these requirements are the same for all spaces, only fill in the requirements for the top object and then pull these down, in an Excel-like fashion
+- If these requirements are the same for all spaces, only fill in the requirements for the top object and then pull these cells down by clicking on the small blue square in the lower right corner of the cell

-You can create labels on the detail view of an object in the table General, that you will find at the top of the object’s detail view.
+(1) On the detail view of an object in the table General, which you will find at the top of the object’s detail view.

 - Cross table relations (if you want to define/view relations)